Netflix Adds Millions Of Subscribers But Growth Slows - UrduPoint

 -

-EU leaders urge new laws to speed up migrant returns20 minutes ago
+EU leaders urge new laws to speed up migrant returns2 minutes ago

 -